JSON Sorter

 Does sorting JSON keys change the data?

-Why did comments disappear from JSONC cleanup output?
+Why did comments disappear from my output?

-Cleanup mode removes comments and trailing commas before parsing, then writes standard JSON.
+JSONC cleanup removes comments and trailing commas before parsing, then writes standard JSON.
 Comments and draft-only commas are not part of the final JSON value.

-Why does the duplicate-key warning matter?
+Why does a duplicate-key warning matter?

 Does the sorter send my JSON anywhere?